- Call us.

 Why consider an internship in China?
-There are a number of reasons.
-For one, China is the world's most dynamic economy and has been growing at a rate of almost 10% per year for 3 decades.
+Why not?
+For one, your time in China is guaranteed to be the adventure of a lifetime.
+And the really cool part?
+It can do great things for your career, too!
+You'll find adventure + travel + some of the world's best food + career acceleration.
+To us, it's a no-brainer, but here are some more reasons for you.
+For one, China is the world's most dynamic economy and has been growing at a rate of almost 10% per year for the past 3 decades.
 Now, as China's central government attempts to "put the brakes" on economic growth, it is likely to slow down to an annual growth rate of 8%.
 Think about that for a moment- "slow" for China is still more than 4 times the growth rate predicted by the most optimistic economists in almost every western economy.

 So how does China fit into all of this?
 It's simple really- SmartIntern believes that, in order to thrive in this new economy, students and young professionals must be able to distinguish themselves from the pack and build a set of transferable skills that they use to create results in the workplace.
 China, more than any other country in the world right now, affords tremendous opportunities to do just this.